Skip to main content

 Time formatting

-See the eval functions reference for the complete list of available functions.
+See the scalar functions reference for the complete list of available functions.

-Extract raw values with REX, then transform them with EVAL:
+Extract typed values with parse regex ... into, then transform them with extend:

 Null handling